 A Pied Crow (Corvus albus) photographed yesterday at 21 km north-east of Tarfaya by Abdeljebbar Qninba, Abdeslam Rihane and their colleagues.
 The long-staying Pied Crow at Mhamid was still there in November 2016 and in 2017.

-A Tawny Eagle (Aquila rapax) observed on 8 January at Dakhla Bay by a group of Dutch birders (Gonny van Dalfsen, Larissa Bakker, Nico Omlo…).
-The group noted in observation.org that it’s from the nominate subspecies (rapax).
-No photos yet.
+A Tawny Eagle (Aquila rapax) reported on 8 January at Dakhla Bay by a group of Dutch birders (Gonny van Dalfsen, Larissa Bakker, Nico Omlo…).
+The group noted their record in observation.org but they did not add any information or photos (yet).

 Updates on the Sudan Golden Sparrows:

 – On 6 February, a flock of 20 birds observed at Oued Jenna by Norbert van de Grint, but he couldn’t photograph them (observation.org).
 The flock size reminiscent of the observations at Bir Anzarane in 2015.